stankay/ews-gmail-proxy/README.md

 browser.
 After initial confirmation this is no longer necessary, unless you delete folder `HOME/.credentials/ews-gmail-proxy`.

-For the first run, run command ` ews-gmail-proxy.sh -c [path to config] -s [path to JSON with secret] -l`.
+For the first run, run command `java -jar ews-gmail-proxy-jar-with-dependencies.jar -c [path to config] -s [path to JSON with secret] -l`.
 This command should display a list of labels created for given GMail account.
 You can now configure `gmailLabelIds` config option.